newrelic/centurion/README.md

 items in the "Future Additions" section above would be a great place to start.
 Ping us to let us know you're working on it by opening a GitHub Issue on the project.

+By contributing to this project you agree that you are granting New Relic a non-exclusive, non-revokable, no-cost license to use the code, algorithms, patents, and ideas in that code in our products if we so choose.
+You also agree the code is provided as-is and you provide no warranties as to its fitness or correctness for any purpose

 Copyright (c) 2014 New Relic, Inc. All rights reserved.